Backseat Freestyle: Critical reception

 The song received critical acclaim from music critics, with many focusing on Lamar's technical ability.
 Consequence writer Michael Madden described how Lamar uses "his technical gifts" to approach "Minaj-ian levels of animation" on the song.
 Jonah Bromwich of Pitchfork noted the song as a "technical showcase" with a "particularly clever" structure.
 Kyle Ellison of The Quietus called the song's lyrics "preposterous and brilliant".
 Writing for Slant Magazine, Mark Collett described it as a "scuzzy, sleazy delight" part of a "larger narrative".
 Martyn Young for musicOMH viewed the song as a "breathlessly exciting hard-edged cut" and complimented Hit-Boy's production as having "juddering bone shaking power" that creates "an intensely thrilling four minutes".
 Jaeki Cho of XXL praised how Lamar "channels multiple voices and executes crisp-clean double- and triple-time bonanza with ease."
-Eric Diep of Complex complimented the song's "infectious voice sample" while Anupa Mistry of NOW Magazine appreciated the "grizzled lyricism".
+Eric Diep of Complex complimented the song's "infectious vocal sample" while Anupa Mistry of NOW Magazine appreciated the "grizzled lyricism".

 Though, not all reviews from critics were positive.
 Kia Makarechi, writing for The Huffington Post, called it "perhaps the least introspective song" on the album and lamented it getting a video before other songs.
 While Jakob Dorof of Tiny Mix Tapes complimented the song's "demonically raw-throated" third verse, he opined that the song's beat gets "beyond [Lamar's] better judgment."